seferin-x/token/README.md

     t.CreateToken(payload)
 `

-Send your token with requests
+Send your token with requests in the "authorization" header:
-    `

 `request.Header.Set("authorization", t.Value)`

-Use the token maker to verify token in middleware for example:
+Use the token maker on receiving service to verify token in middleware for example:

 `
 	authHeader := ctx.GetHeader(authorizationHeaderKey)